Which place is cheaper, Budapest or Amsterdam?

 Amsterdam is cooler than Budapest in the summer.
-The temperature in Amsterdam is usually 17°C (62°F) in July, and Budapest stays around 21°C (70°F).
+The daily temperature in Amsterdam averages around 17°C (62°F) in July, and Budapest fluctuates around 21°C (70°F).

 In Budapest, it's very sunny this time of the year.
 It's quite sunny in Amsterdam.
 In the summer, Amsterdam often gets less sunshine than Budapest.
 Amsterdam gets 204 hours of sunny skies this time of year, while Budapest receives 278 hours of full sun.

 Amsterdam usually gets more rain in July than Budapest.
 Amsterdam gets 75 mm (3 in) of rain, while Budapest receives 45 mm (1.8 in) of rain this time of the year.

 The autumn attracts plenty of travelers to both Amsterdam and Budapest.
 The autumn months attract visitors to Amsterdam because of the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.
 Also, the city's sights and attractions, the shopping scene, and the natural beauty of the area are the main draw to Budapest this time of year.

 In the autumn, Amsterdam is around the same temperature as Budapest.
 Typically, the autumn temperatures in Amsterdam in October average around 11°C (51°F), and Budapest averages at about 12°C (53°F).